Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Rigidity

 \begin{proof}[Proof of Claim] If $Z$ has genus $\ge 2$, then the claim is \cite[Theorem 9]{Castel}.
 We now sketch an argument valid for arbitrary genus.

-The center $C_Z$ of $\PMod(Z)$ is the free abelian group generated by the Dehn twists along the boundary components of $Z$.
-Observe that $\phi$ induces an isomorphism and that $\PMod(Z) /C_Z$ is isomorphic to the pure mapping class group of the surface which results from gluing a punctured disk to every boundary component of $Z$.
+The center $C_Z$ of $\Mod(Z)$ is the free abelian group generated by the Dehn twists along the boundary components of $Z$.
+Observe that $\phi$ induces an isomorphism and that $\Mod(Z) /C_Z$ is isomorphic to the pure mapping class group of the surface which results from gluing a punctured disk to every boundary component of $Z$.
 By the work of numerous authors (see, for instance, \cite[Theorem 1.3]{BeMa} for a comprehensive statement), the isomorphism \eqref{eq:homo} is induced by a homeomorphism $f$ between the punctured surfaces.
 To see that $f$ extends to a homeomorphism $Z\to W^*$ inducing $\phi$, we use the well-known {\em lantern relation} (see, for instance, \cite[Section 5]{FM}).
-Indeed, as the complexity of $Z$ is large enough, given a boundary component $a \subset \partial Z$ we may find a collection $b_1,\ldots, b_6$ of six curves, all of them essential in $Z$, such that the Dehn twist along $a$ is expressed as a product of (suitable powers of) Dehn twists along the $b_i$'s, via the lantern relation.
+Indeed, since we are assuming that $Z$ has at least seven boundary components, given a boundary component $a \subset \partial Z$ we may find a collection $b_1,\ldots, b_6$ of six curves, all of them essential in $Z$, such that the Dehn twist along $a$ is expressed as a product of (suitable powers of) Dehn twists along the $b_i$'s, via the lantern relation.
 Thus the claim follows. \end{proof}

-The claim above implies that $\phi: \PMod(Z) \to \PMod(W^*)$ is induced by a homeomorphism $Z \to W^*$, and in particular sends Dehn twists to Dehn twists.
+The claim above implies that $\phi: \Mod(Z) \to \Mod(W^*)$ is induced by a homeomorphism $Z \to W^*$, and in particular sends Dehn twists to Dehn twists.
 The lemma now follows since $Z$ was arbitrary and every curve on $\Sigma_g$ is contained in some $P$-suited subsurface of genus $g$. \end{proof}

+Continuing with the arguments towards a proof of Proposition \ref{prop:autos_pmod}, we next claim that every automorphism of $\PMod_c(\Sigma_g)$ induces an automorphism of the curve complex $\mathcal{C}(\Sigma_g)$; we refer the reader to the articles \cite{HMV,BDR} for various features of these complexes in the infinite-type setting.